cgossain/serverless-aws-lambda-swift-template/README.md

 - Ensure your AWS Account has the right [credentials](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/) to deploy a Serverless stack
 - You should be familiar with using the [Serverless Framework](<(https://www.serverless.com/framework/docs/getting-started/)>)

-## Future enhancements

-- Improve the included scripts to enable deploying and removing functions individually
-- Better integration with the `serverless create` command to automatically perform the template configuration steps described in this document

 ## Project structure

+A few notes about the project structure:

-Each Lambda function in this template is configured as a separate target/executable in `Package.swift`.
+- Each Lambda function in this template is configured as a separate target/executable in `Package.swift`.

-The `serverless.yml` file manually maps each function to the underlying code using the `artifact` attribute to point to a zip file containing the function executable and any associated dependencies.

-**Note: The zip file is packaged as one of the steps in the `build-and-packaged.sh` script which is called by the `serverless-deploy.sh` script.**
+- The `serverless.yml` file manually maps each function to its underlying code using the `artifact` attribute to point to a zip file containing the function executable and any associated dependencies.
+This zip file is packaged as one of the steps in the `build-and-package.sh` script which is called by the `serverless-deploy.sh` script.

 ## Usage